KonnorRogers/personal-site/src/_posts/2022-01-29-modifying-the-default-toolbar-in-trix.md

 ---
 title: Modifying the default toolbar in Trix
-categories: ["javascript", "webdev", "rails", "trix"]
+categories: javascript, webdev, rails, trix
 date: 2022-01-29 06:33:26 UTC
 description: |
-  The first thing you may be tempted to do when exploring with Trix is to change the default toolbar....---
+  The first thing you may be tempted to do when exploring with Trix is to change the default toolbar....
+---

 The first thing you may be tempted to do when exploring with Trix is to change the default toolbar.
 It's not obvious how to do this.